Skip to content

 Every step in your workflow is part of a larger system called Revenue Cycle Management (RCM).
 The goal of RCM is to manage claims, payments, and revenue generation effectively.
 Accurate CPT coding is the foundation of this system in mental health.
 Simple mistakes in coding can cause significant problems, leading to payment delays, denied claims, and hours of extra administrative work for your staff.
 It’s also critical to keep detailed records, especially when billing for multiple services for the same patient.
 Strong healthcare revenue cycle management is what keeps your practice running smoothly and financially sound.

-A Guide to Essential Mental Health CPT Codes
+Decoding Essential Mental Health CPT Codes

 Using the correct CPT codes is the foundation of successful behavioral health billing.
 These codes tell payers exactly what service you provided, ensuring you get reimbursed accurately and on time.
 Think of them as the universal language of medical billing.
 When you get them right from the start, you can prevent frustrating claim denials and keep your revenue cycle moving smoothly.
 It’s one of the most direct ways to protect your practice’s financial health and reduce administrative headaches down the line.
 Below, we’ll walk through some of the most common CPT codes you’ll use in your mental health practice, from initial evaluations to specialized therapy sessions, so you can feel confident in your coding.

-Diagnostic Evaluation Codes (90791, 90792)
+Billing for Diagnostic Evaluations (90791, 90792)

 When you first meet with a patient, you’ll conduct a comprehensive psychiatric evaluation to understand their history and current challenges.
 For this initial assessment, you’ll use CPT code 90791.
 This code is specifically for the diagnostic part of the visit and doesn’t include any therapeutic procedures.
 It’s designed for the initial intake and is crucial for creating a treatment plan.
 Remember that thorough documentation is key to supporting the use of this code.
 Your notes should clearly detail the evaluation process, including the patient’s history and your clinical findings, to justify the service and paint a clear picture for the payer.

-Individual Therapy Codes (90834, 90837, 90853)
+Billing for Individual Therapy (90834, 90837, 90853)

 Once you move past the initial evaluation and begin therapy, your billing codes will change.
 For a standard individual psychotherapy session lasting about 45 minutes (specifically, 38-52 minutes), you’ll use CPT code 90834.
 If a session runs longer, around 60 minutes (53 minutes or more), you should use CPT code 90837.
 It’s essential to keep precise records of your session times and the therapeutic methods you use to support your claims.
 For group therapy sessions, the correct code is 90853.
 Using the right code for the service provided is a fundamental part of accurate medical billing.

-Group and Family Therapy Codes
+Billing for Group and Family Therapy

 Family dynamics often play a significant role in a patient’s mental health.
 When you conduct family therapy to address a mental health disorder, you’ll use CPT codes 90846 (if the patient is not present) and 90847 (if the patient is present).
 It’s important to understand that these codes are for therapeutic sessions, not for simply taking a family history or providing general counseling during another visit.
 As with all services, your documentation must clearly justify the medical necessity of the family therapy session to ensure proper reimbursement.
 Your notes should detail the therapeutic interventions used and how they relate to the patient’s treatment plan.

-Crisis Intervention and Specialized Service Codes
+Billing for Crisis and Specialized Services

 Some situations require immediate and intensive intervention.
 For crisis therapy, use CPT code 90839 for the first 60 minutes of service.
 If the crisis session extends beyond that, you can use the add-on code 90840 for each additional 30 minutes.
 These codes are distinct and should not be billed alongside other psychotherapy codes for the same session.
 You may also encounter sessions with “interactive complexity,” where communication challenges require extra effort.
 In these cases, you can use the add-on CPT code 90785 in addition to the primary service code.
 For more details, you can review official billing and coding guidelines.

-How to Verify Patient Insurance Coverage
+How Do You Verify Patient Insurance Coverage?

 Verifying a patient’s insurance coverage is the first and most critical step in preventing claim denials.
 Think of it as laying the foundation for a smooth billing cycle.
 When you skip this step, you risk providing services that may not be covered, leading to unpaid claims and frustrated patients who receive unexpected bills.
 This can damage your practice’s reputation and create a significant administrative burden as your team tries to resolve payment issues after the fact.